-More generally, this course will be instrumental in developing critical and creative thinking skills as involved in the implementation and the evaluation of alternative solutions to complex problems in psychological research.
-Also, the course will deepen and expand the students' mastery of programming methods and techniques relevant to empirical and computational research in psychology.
-Last, the course aims to sharpen quantitative reasoning skills related to the implementation of specific algorithms / computations as well as to improve on graphical communication skills as involved in the plotting of complex data sets.
+The course will set the ground for developing the mastery of programming methods and techniques relevant to empirical and computational research.
+More generally, the course will be instrumental in developing critical and creative thinking skills as involved in the implementation and the evaluation of alternative solutions to a range of problems relevant for psychological research.
+Last, the course aims to sharpen quantitative reasoning skills related to the implementation of specific algorithms / computations as well as to improve on graphical communication skills as involved in the plotting of data sets.

-The topics covered will include visual stimulus design, fixed and adaptive stimulus presentation, behavioral data recording, practical implementation and assessment of univariate / multivariate statistical tests, data exploration via basic computational models, graphical representation of data structure and result interpretation.
-Training relies on, and further develops, programming skills of broad relevance and utility for psychological research - computer implementations involve the Matlab computing environment with the addition of specific toolboxes: Statistics, Image processing, Bioinformatics, and Psychoolbox.
+The topics covered will include basic calculations, data precision, control flow, functions, basic image processing, statistical testing, graphical representation of data structure and result interpretation.
+Computer implementations involve the Matlab computing environment with the addition of specific toolboxes (e.g., Statistics, Image processing).